By: Eric Wesoff

 Glaser said that “eventually solar-plus-storage will be like air conditioning or HVAC” — but for now it’s an “emotional sale” in light of utility shut-offs and the threat of global warming.

 Simpliphi was founded in 2010.
 Sequoya Cross, director of global sales and business development spoke of the company’s mission to “uphold the ethics of renewable energy with a non-hazardous, non-toxic lithium ferrous phosphate (LFP) battery, adding, “Taking clean energy and storing it in a toxic chemistry didn’t make sense.”

-Cross said that the company started out doing lead-acid replacement but has innovated to supply off-grid and industrial, telecom, military and grid-tied applications.
+Cross said that the company started out doing lead-acid replacement but has innovated to supply off-grid and industrial, telecom, military, and grid-tied applications.
 The modular product is available in 5.8 kW and 22.8 kW sizes, scalable to megawatts.

 sonnen, founded in 2010 and recently acquired by Shell, has performed more than 50,000 global installations of its lithium iron phosphate battery.
-Focused exclusively on residential energy storage, the company offers several products including the ecoLinx 30 with a 15-year, 15,000 cycle guarantee that includes a guaranteed throughput 371 MWh.
+Focused exclusively on residential energy storage, the company offers several products including the ecoLinx 30 with a 15-year, 15,000 cycle guarantee that includes a guaranteed throughput of 371 MWh.